-We have audited the accompanying consolidated financial statements of Flexible Solutions International, Inc. and its subsidiaries (the "Company") which comprise the consolidated balance sheets as of December 31, 2023 and 2022, and the related consolidated statements of income and comprehensive income, cash flows and stockholders' equity for the years then ended, and the related notes (collectively referred to as the "consolidated financial statements").
+We have audited the accompanying consolidated financial statements of Flexible Solutions International, Inc. and its subsidiaries (the "Company") which comprise the consolidated balance sheet as of December 31, 2023, and the related consolidated statement of income and comprehensive income, cash flows and stockholders' equity for the year then ended, and the related notes (collectively referred to as the "consolidated financial statements").

-In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as of December 31, 2023 and 2022, and the consolidated results of its operations and its consolidated cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as of December 31, 2023, and the consolidated results of its operations and its consolidated cash flows for the year then ended, in conformity with accounting principles generally accepted in the United States of America.